INMEGEN/mk-gatk/README.md

 Development and installation instructions can be found at: [https://github.com/EBIvariation/vcf-validator](https://github.com/EBIvariation/vcf-validator)

-More information can be found at: [https://github.com/EBIvariation/vcf-validator](https://github.com/EBIvariation/vcf-validator)

 **[BCFtools](https://samtools.github.io/bcftools/)**

 IMPORTANT NOTE: bcftools must be called via `bcftools` command.

 development and installation instructions can be found at: [https://github.com/samtools](https://github.com/samtools)

-More information can be found at: [https://samtools.github.io/bcftools/](https://samtools.github.io/bcftools/)

 ### Input files